deeplearningcafe/animespeechdataset/README.md

 python webui_finder.py
 ```
 ### Docker
 Embedding of audio is a crucial part.
 The quality of this embedding affects the quality of the dataset.
 If the accuracy of predictions increases, it will also make annotation corrections easier.
-Therefore, I would prefer to use the best-performing model if possible.
-Espnet-SPK provides a powerful model for conversational data.
-However, Espnet's package uses slightly older libraries, such as Python 3.10 and Torch 2.1.2.
-Conversely, Speechbrain and Transformers libraries are compatible with newer versions of Torch, so I felt it unnecessary to downgrade all environments.
+Therefore, I would prefer to use the best-performing model if possible. `Espnet-SPK` provides a powerful model for conversational data.
+However, Espnet's package uses slightly older libraries, such as `Python 3.10` and `Torch 2.1.2`.
+Conversely, `Speechbrain` and `Transformers` libraries are compatible with newer versions of `Torch`, so I felt it unnecessary to downgrade all environments.
 Therefore, Espnet can be used with Docker containers.
 Using volumes, Espnet's output is stored in the host folder.
 The API requires only simple commands.

 If you wish to use Docker, execute the following command:
 ```bash